blahajjessie/13s-wiki/vm_setup/index.md

 1. ## Prep your machiine
 Before you begin, make sure that you have downloaded the ubuntu image for your class and your architecture.
-For **Spring 2023 CSE13s** This is ubuntu 22.10 x68_64 (also called amd64) or ubuntu 22.10 arm64.
+For **Spring 2023 CSE13s With Prof. Veenstra** This is ubuntu 22.10 x68_64 (also called amd64) or ubuntu 22.10 arm64.
+If you are viewing this in the future or for a different class or section, these instruction may be different, or require different sofware.
+Check with your instructor.

 **For Any system, You want the 22.10 Server versions**